jax-ml/jax/docs/debugging/flags.md

 JAX offers flags and context managers that enable catching errors more easily.

-## `jax_debug_nans` configuration option and context manager
+### jax_debug_nans Configuration Option and Context Manager

-**Summary:** Enable the `jax_debug_nans` flag to automatically detect when NaNs are produced in `jax.jit`-compiled code (but not in `jax.pmap` or `jax.pjit`-compiled code).
+**Summary**: Enable the `jax_debug_nans` flag to automatically detect when NaNs are produced in jax.jit-compiled code (but not in `jax.pmap` or `jax.pjit-compiled` code).
+However, this flag does not detect `inf` (infinity) values.

-`jax_debug_nans` is a JAX flag that when enabled, automatically raises an error when a NaN is detected.
-It has special handling for JIT-compiled -- when a NaN output is detected from a JIT-ted function, the function is re-run eagerly (i.e. without compilation) and will throw an error at the specific primitive that produced the NaN.
+`jax_debug_nans` is a JAX flag that, when enabled, automatically raises an error when a NaN is detected.
+It has special handling for JIT-compiled functions—when a NaN output is detected in a JIT-compiled function, the function is re-run eagerly (i.e., without compilation) and throws an error at the specific primitive that produced the NaN.

 ### Usage